Print to a specific printer

 sTray = Options.DefaultTrayID 'Save the current tray

-ActivePrinter = "HP LaserJet 4050 Series PS" 'Set the required envelope printer
+LaserJet 4050 Series PS" 'Set the required envelope printer

 Options.DefaultTrayID = 261 'Set tray used for envelopes

-Dialogs(wdDialogToolsCreateEnvelope).Show 'Pop up the envelope dialog
+With oDlg 'Pop up the envelopes dialog

 ActivePrinter = sCurrentPrinter 'Restore the original printer